adbar/htmldate/README.rst

 Features
 --------

-Seamless extraction of the creation or modification date of web pages: given a HTML document, *htmldate* provides following ways to date it, based on HTML parsing, scraping functions, and robust date parsing:
+Seamless extraction of the creation or modification date of web pages: given a HTML document, *htmldate* provides following ways to date it, based on HTML parsing, scraping functions, and robust date parsing.

-1. Starting from the header of the page, it uses common patterns to identify date fields (e.g. ``link`` and ``meta`` elements) including `Open Graph protocol <http://ogp.me/>`_ attributes and a large number of CMS idiosyncracies
+1. **Markup in header**: common patterns are used to identify relevant elements (e.g. ``link`` and ``meta`` elements) including `Open Graph protocol <http://ogp.me/>`_ attributes and a large number of CMS idiosyncracies
-2. If this is not successful, it scans the whole document looking for structural markers: ``abbr``/``time`` elements and a series of attributes (e.g. ``postmetadata``)
+2. **HTML code**: The whole document is then searched for structural markers: ``abbr``/``time`` elements and a series of attributes (e.g. ``postmetadata``)
-3. If no date cue could be found, it finally runs a series of heuristics on the content (text and markup):
+3. **Bare HTML content**: A series of heuristics is run on text and markup:

-  1. in ``fast`` mode, the HTML page is cleaned and precise expressions are searched for
+  1. in ``fast`` mode the HTML page is cleaned and precise patterns are targeted
-  2. in the more opportunistic default setting, date expressions are collected and the best one is chosen based on a disambiguation algorithm
+  2. in ``extensive`` mode date expressions are collected and the best one is chosen based on a disambiguation algorithm

 The module then returns a date if a valid cue could be found in the document, per default the updated date w.r.t. the original publishing statement.
 The output string defaults to `ISO 8601 YMD format <https://en.wikipedia.org/wiki/ISO_8601>`_.

 -  Should be compatible with all common versions of Python 3 (see tests and coverage)
 -  Safety belt included, the output is thouroughly verified with respect to its plausibility and adequateness
--  Designed to be computationally efficient and is used in production on millions of documents
+-  Designed to be computationally efficient and used in production on millions of documents
 -  Handles batch processing of a list of URLs

 The library currently focuses on texts in written English or German.